hauks96/poll-api/frontend/README.md

 ![image](readme_img/login.PNG)

 #### Register
-There's an additional registration page, for easy of use, that saves your inputs in case you made a mistake. \
+There's an additional registration page, for ease of use, that saves your inputs in case you made a mistake. \
 ![image](readme_img/register.PNG)